mctrinity/project-devops-app/k8s/K8S-Deployment-Docs.md

-# Kubernetes Deployment Docs for FastAPI To-Do App
+# Kubernetes Deployment Docs for FastAPI To-Do App (External PostgreSQL Edition)

-This documentation captures the Kubernetes resources and best practices used to deploy a FastAPI-based To-Do API in a secure and scalable way.
+This documentation captures the Kubernetes resources and best practices used to deploy a FastAPI-based To-Do API in a secure and scalable way, now using **Azure Database for PostgreSQL** instead of an in-cluster database.

 ---